ebzzry/ebzzry.github.io/en/fkd/quotes.md

 - It is impossible to sharpen a pencil with a blunt axe.
 It is equally vain to try to do it with ten blunt axes instead.<br>
   ―Edsger Dijkstra

+- Thinking differently is the engine of creation, wealth, and new economy.<br>
+  ―Kevin Kelly